HomeDataRoom/Minecraft-RCON/README.md

 rcon.password=xtMJsVtmx0XypuId7jIb
 ```
 2. Restart your Minecraft server.
 3. Download/Clone the Minecraft RCON Web Console files and edit the `config.php` file.
-Use the same rcon password and port than the one set in `server.properties`:
+Use the same rcon password and port that you used in `server.properties`:
 ```
 $rconHost = "localhost";
 $rconPort = 25575;